Half-Term Family Ski Holidays in the Alps

 Stress-Busting Tips for Family Ski Holidays

-Plan ahead
+Plan Ahead

 If you need to rent equipment, pre-book it so that everything is waiting for you on arrival.
 This way you’ll avoid the queue at the local ski hire shop for the skis and boots left after everyone else has collected theirs.

-Ski with a uniform
+Ski with a Guide

 If you’ve skied in the Alps before, you will probably have noticed that ski lifts have a lane reserved for ski school classes.
 Instructors and their pupils head to the front and don’t have to queue, even during high season weeks.